adammast/RSCBot/teamManager/README.md

 # RSCBot: teamManager

-The `teamManager` cog is primarily responsible for ...
+The `teamManager` cog is primarily responsible for managing franchises, thier teams, and tiers.

 ## Installation